Results for GAMSAT March will be released in late May 2024 and the results for GAMSAT September will be released in mid November 2024.

 Overall Score =

 (1 × Written Communication + 1 × Humanities and Social Sciences + 2 × Biological and Physical Sciences) ÷ 4

 To assist you in evaluating your test performance your scores will be accompanied by a chart showing an approximate percentile ranking for your overall score.
 This will give you an indication of how you have performed against other test takers in the same GAMSAT sitting as you.

+The universities will consider your section and overall scores, not your percentile ranking.
 The universities will set their own cut-off scores from year to year.
 These are the minimum scores acceptable for consideration for entry to the graduate-entry programs.

 Scores are scaled by ACER to make them directly comparable from test to test.